isaiah1112/nadict/README.md

-# [NaDict][]

 ## Overview

 [NaDict][] is a wrapper for [NetApps's Python SDK](https://mysupport.netapp.com/documentation/productlibrary/index.html?productID=60427).
-It simplifies the decoding and encoding of NaElement objects, which the NetApp API uses to pass data back and forth
+It simplifies the decoding and encoding of NaElement objects, which the NetApp API uses to pass data back and forth.

 ## License